 The district special education staff will make arrangements for transportation for eligible students to the extent such is required by the student's IEP.
 Students assigned to special education programs requiring attendance at schools outside their regular attendance area will be transported.
-Special conditions may warrant that special education students receive transportation to their assigned schools.
+In some situations, the district may offer mileage reimbursement to parents for transporting their child to the assigned school or program.
 If parents are dissatisfied with a transportation decision, they may contact the Superintendent for a review.